KevinOConnor/zipspool/docs/Instructions.md

-In order to print this spool holder you will need:
+In order to use this spool holder you will need:

 1. A ziplock bag.
 Regular 2Kg spools will fit in "2 gallon bags" that can be widely found in grocery stores.
 However, standard ziplock